UWBAIL/Lab_Instructions/network-guides.md

 - **[Windows Guide]({% link network_drives.md %})**
 - **[macOS Guide]({% link network_drives_Mac.md %})**

-These guides will walk you through connecting to the lab's NAS, Data2, and Data3 servers.
+These guides will walk you through connecting to the lab's NAS, Data2, and Data3 servers